anurag0909/Crux/README.md

 Required libraries:    pip, selenium, pytest, pytest-html, openpyxl.

+In order to execute the cases Chrome browser, we have to download Chromedriver, which is available in the project.

 Class description:

 Data --> variables - in this class all the paths for driver, excel having test cases, variables to find the elements, example xpaths

+**In this class, the paths for excel, chromedriver, folder to save screenshots are mentioned, so kindly update the path with the location where the pulled project will be saved.**

 Data --> genericFunctions - in this class all the commonly used functions are mentioned, example, to generate the date, fetch values from excel, etc.